bolorundurowb/meerkat/README.md

 This library was named `meerkat` as a homage to `mongoose` because a meerkat is a mongoose.
 I know, I am hilarious like that.
 Please be sure to star ⭐️ this project if you think it's cool or useful.

+## Breaking Changes
+With the release of version 1.1.0, the underlying Mongo DB driver was upgraded to 3.1.0 which removes the `IMongoQueryable<T>` interface that is returned by the `Query<TSchema>()` method.
+This has been replaced with the baked in `IQueryable<T>` interface.

 ## Contributing

 There is a lot still to be done, feel free to open new issues to suggest features or report bugs and feel free to open PRs with updates.